Health-Informed Computing: Estimating and Addressing the Public Health Impact of Data Centers: Methodology of Estimating Public Health Impacts of Data Centers

-While the U.S. has generally better air quality than many other countries, 4 in 10 people in the U.S. still live with unhealthy levels of air pollution, according to the ``State of the Air 2024'' report published by the American Lung Association \cite{Health_4in10_Americans_UnhealthAir_US_AmericanLungAssociation_report_2024}.
-In 2019 (the latest year of data provided by the World Health Organization, or WHO, as of November 2024), an estimate of 93,886 deaths in the U.S. were attributed to ambient air pollution \cite{Health_AirPollution_Ambient_AttributableDeath_Global_WHO_Website}.
-In fact, the EPA's recently tightened standard for \pmtwo sets an annual average limit of 9 $\mu g/m^3$, considerably higher than the WHO's recommended level of 5 $\mu g/m^3$ \cite{Health_WHO_AirQuality_Guideline_PM25_2021,EPA_AirQuality_Table_Website}.
-Moreover, the EPA projects that 53 U.S. counties, including 23 in the already most populous state of California, would fail to meet the revised national annual \pmtwo standard in 2032 \cite{EPA_Counties_NotMeet_NewAirStandard_2032_Projection_2024}.
+The U.S. EPA treats \pmtwo as a ``no-threshold'' pollutant, meaning that adverse public health impacts can occur even at concentrations below national or regional air quality standards \cite{EPA_PM25_NoThreshold_Ozone_HealthBenefits_TSD_2024}.
+Thus, regulatory compliance does not necessarily imply the absence of health risk.
+For example, the U.S. standard for the annual average limit of \pmtwo is still higher than the WHO's recommended level of 5 $\mu g/m^3$~\cite{Health_WHO_AirQuality_Guideline_PM25_2021,EPA_AirQuality_Table_Website}.

-Although \cotwo is broadly classified by the EPA as an air pollutant following the U.S. Supreme Court ruling in 2007 \cite{EPA_Carbon_AirPollutant_SupremeCourtRuling_Massachusetts_LibraryOfCongress_2007} and contributes to long-term climate change, it often does not cause the same immediate health impacts as criteria pollutants \cite{EPA_ClimateChange_HumanHealth_Website}.
-In the U.S., \cotwo and other greenhouse gases are subject to different EPA regulations from those for criteria air pollutants.
-Thus, for the sake of presentation in this paper, we use ``\emph{air pollutants}'' to solely refer to criteria air pollutants wherever applicable.
+While \cotwo is broadly classified by the U.S. EPA as an air pollutant following the U.S. Supreme Court ruling in 2007 \cite{EPA_Carbon_AirPollutant_SupremeCourtRuling_Massachusetts_LibraryOfCongress_2007}, it often does not cause the same immediate health impacts as criteria pollutants.
+Thus, we use ``air pollutants'' to solely refer to criteria air pollutants wherever applicable.